 7.3.
 The Customer will notify Appical at least fourteen (14) days in advance of all expected peaks in or increases in his use of the Services, to prevent overloading the Services and/or the networks and systems of Appical’s suppliers.
 Appical does not have any responsibility for any disruption of the Services as a result of a default on the part of the Customer to give such prior notice to Appical.

 8.1.
 All of Appical’s intellectual property rights in, inter alia, Appical content, the Application and the Services lie exclusively with Appical or its licensors.
 All of the Customer’s intellectual property rights lie exclusively with the Customer or his licensors.

 8.2.
 Appical acquires all intellectual property rights, with the exception of the Customer Details which remain the Customer’s property, which arise in the framework of the Services.
-These intellectual property rights will be transferred by the Customer to Appical in advance, in anticipation of the time that the intellectual property rights arise.
-This transfer is hereby accepted by Appical in anticipation of the time the rights arise.

 8.3.
 The Customer hereby grants Appical a licence to use, reproduce, change, distribute and represent (to the Customer and Users) the Customer Details, with the exception of employee details insofar as necessary for provision of the Services.